erdmkbc/Machine-Learning-Tutorial/README.md

 ## Decision Tree
 ![decision_tree](https://user-images.githubusercontent.com/51100947/121821686-2789a600-cca3-11eb-9fb0-2f8e7d654095.png)

-*Algorithm that divides the coordinate plane into many parts(leaf) and makes predictions as a result of comparisons.*
+*Algorithm that the best try to splitting the coordinate plane into many parts(terminal leaf we can say) and makes predictions as a result of comparisons.*

+## Random forest

+*The algorithm usefull for recommendation algorithms(for example Netflix and YouTube recommendations)* *Random forest actually, has a lot of decision trees's results that we avarage results.*